E-QFT-Team/github_E-QFT_Mercury/docs/E-QFT_BACKUP_TODO.md

 8. All quantities have proper units
 9. Quantum correction orders consistently notated

 This TODO document provides a complete backup of all equations and implementation steps for the unified E-QFT framework documentation.
-Reference this document if any issues arise during implementation.